tigerbeetle/viewstamped-replication-made-famous/README.md

 | Liveness | $250 - $500 |

 * **Bounty payouts and amount, if any, will be determined by us at our sole discretion.** In no event are we obligated to provide a payout for any submission.
-* To be eligible, the issue must be submitted after 6pm UTC on September 11, 2021, and after the publication of this specific implementation, and before 6pm UTC on December 11, 2021 or before the total value of the bounty is exhausted, whichever comes first.
+* To be eligible, the issue must be submitted after 6pm UTC on September 11, 2021, and after the publication of this specific implementation, and before 6pm UTC on November 30, 2022 or before the total value of the bounty is exhausted, whichever comes first.
 * Previous bounty amounts will not be considered a precedent for future bounty amounts.
 * The format, currency and timing of all bounty payouts shall be determined by us at our sole discretion.
 * **You are solely responsible for any transaction fees and tax implications** related to any bounty payouts you may receive.